FreeGgOnline/Julia_Modeling_Workshop/README.md

 * Biological Modeling with Catalyst.jl
 * Symbolically Analyzing Models with ModelingToolkit.jl

-## Inverse Problems and Parameter Estimation with SciML
+## Solving Inverse Problems and Parameter Estimation with Julia's SciML

 * Nonlinear Optimization with Julia
 * Local Sensitivity Analysis and Automatic Differentiation of Solvers (Adjoint Methods)
 * Parameter Estimation and Inverse Problems on Differential Equations
+    * Optimization-Based Parameter Estimation
+    * Bayesian Parameter Estimation with MCMC and Uncertainty Quantification
 * Investigating Local and Structural Identifiability

 ## Scientific Machine Learning and Equation Discovery with Julia